rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 pub struct Consty<const A: bool>;
 type Alias = Consty<42>;
 ---
-// This _is_ generated as an obligation, so this fails.
+// This *is* generated as an obligation, so this (correctly) fails.
 42: bool // This is generated!
 ```